boob-boob/web_transfer/README.md

 # web_transfer
-Easy way to transfer file between your devices wirelessly.
+Easy way to transfer file between your devices in a network wirelessly.

 # how it works?
 Think you want to transfer an image from your pc to your phone: